audit-labs-audits/tn-contracts/README.md

 This Telcoin Network smart contracts repository contains various system and standard contracts that play crucial roles for the Telcoin Network, including the **InterchainTEL** token precompile and the **ConsensusRegistry** system contract.

+## Get Started

+This repository does not use Foundry git submodules due to dependencies that do not properly support them.
+Instead of the `lib` directory, all dependencies are kept in `node_modules`

+To install, use Node version >= 18.

+`nvm use 18`

+And then install using `npm`, note that `yarn` will throw an error because the yarn package manager has removed Circle Research's `RecoverableWrapper`.

+`npm install`

+To build the smart contracts:

+`forge b`

+To run the smart contract tests, which will run for a bit to fuzz thoroughly, use:

+`forge test`

+The fork tests will require you to add a Sepolia and Telcoin-Network RPC url to the .env file.

 ## ConsensusRegistry Contract

 ### Overview